abhiwand/atk/doc/source/ds_eclipse.rst

         #)  Choose the "New" button

         #)  Browse for python 2.6.
-On RedHat this is probably /usr/bin/python
+On RedHat and Centos this is probably /usr/bin/python

         #)  Choose the "Ok" button